KDE/documentation-docs-kdenlive-org/user_interface/welcome_and_splash_screen.rst

 Welcome and Splash Screen
 =========================

-When starting Kdenlive a welcome screen appears on which you can:
+When starting Kdenlive a welcome screen appears with the following functions:

 .. figure:: /images/user_interface/ui-welcome_screen_2512.webp
    :scale: 60%

    Kdenlive's default welcome screen

-:1: Cancel the start of Kdenlive
+:1: Cancels the start of Kdenlive

 :2: Opens the :ref:`Open <file_open>` dialog after start

-:3: Clears the history list of recent projects
+:3: Clears the list of recent projects

 :4: Opens a recent project directly.
 The same list as in :ref:`open recent <file_open_recent>`.

 :5: Opens the :ref:`New <file_new>` dialog after start

-:6: Clears the history list of recent profiles
+:6: Clears the list of recent profiles

 :7: Opens a new project with the setup of a recent profile

-:8: If un-checked, Kdenlive will show the splash screen on startup instead.
+:8: If not checked, Kdenlive will show the splash screen on startup.
 You can enable the :doc:`Welcome Screen in the environment settings </getting_started/configure_kdenlive/configuration_environment>`

 :9: Shows the Kdenlive version